 Elections for directors to represent the electoral areas occur every four (4) years as part of the General Local Election system in British Columbia.
-The next local government elections will be held in October, 2022.
+The next local government elections will be held on October 15, 2022.
 Directors may be elected by acclamation (in the case of a single qualified candidate) or by voting (where there is more than one qualified candidate).

 In the event a vacancy occurs for a director, a by-election to fill the vacancy will usually be held as soon as reasonably possible.

 In addition to elections and by-elections, the Regional District may also hold a vote (assent voting/referendum) to determine public opinion on a matter, or to obtain the assent of the electors on a proposed bylaw.

 Regional District of Central Kootenay Rural Area Directors are elected every four (4) years as part of the General Local Election system in British Columbia.
 2022 is an election year, with local government elections occurring on October 15, 2022.
 In addition to the local government elections being held in all rural electoral areas an assent vote regarding the establishment of a Local Conservation Fund Service will be held in Electoral Area H. More information regarding the Area H Local Conservation Fund Assent Vote will be shared here when available.

 |October 12||Additional advance voting opportunity - Area H (Slocan Valley) ONLY|

 |October 19||Official election results declared at 4:00 pm|